he-mans/connect/README.md

 # working
 - to send files the client and receiver must be connected to same network.
 - users are prompted with what action they want to perform (send or receive).
-- receiver to join and receiver scans the network to find any senders and then they can choose from list of senders to connect from while sender waits for someone to join
+- receiver scans the network to find any senders and then prompts user to choose sender from the list while sender waits for someone to join
 - sender chooses file to send and then the transfer begins
 - after transfer sender can choose to send another file of terminate the connection. the sender is notified in both cases